ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 https://developers.google.com/earth-engine/python_install describes the setup of the Earth Engine Python API, including the required oauth authentication to the Earth Engine.
 This will create a credentials file on your system and a private key (.pem) file that are needed by config.py.
-You will also need to have install all required third party modules, such as numpy and pillow.
+You will also need to install all required third party modules, such as numpy and pillow.